GoogleChrome/developer.chrome.com/site/en/blog/videong/index.md

   - rendering
 ---
 {% Aside %}
 This post is a part of a series on the Chromium rendering engine.
-Check out the rest of the series to learn more about [RenderingNG architecture](/blog/renderingng-architecture/) and [key data structures](/blog/renderingng-data-structures/).
+Check out the rest of the series to learn more about [RenderingNG](/renderingng), [the architecture](/blog/renderingng-architecture/), and [key data structures](/blog/renderingng-data-structures/).
 {% endAside %}

 I'm Dale Curtis,